TizianoCitro/CallThePolice/README.md

 - Choose a unique id by following BotFather instruction
 - Copy the token it gives to you and paste it in the `.env` file for the constant `USER_BOT_TOKEN`

-Now, you have to create the bot ImThePolice and to do so you have to repeat what you did just few moments ago:
+Now, you have to create the bot ImThePolice and, to do so, you have to repeat what you did just few moments ago:

 - Type `/newBot` in BotFather chat
 - Specify `ImThePoliceBot` as a name for your bot